hexaorigintech/task/README.md

 ## Folders

 - `app` - Contains all the Eloquent models
-- `app/Http/Controllers/Api` - Contains all the api controllers
+- `app/Http/Controllers/DepartmentController` - Contains all the controllers
-- `app/Http/Middleware` - Contains the JWT auth middleware
-- `app/Http/Requests/Api` - Contains all the api form requests
-- `app/RealWorld/Favorite` - Contains the files implementing the favorite feature
-- `app/RealWorld/Filters` - Contains the query filters used for filtering api requests
-- `app/RealWorld/Follow` - Contains the files implementing the follow feature
-- `app/RealWorld/Paginate` - Contains the pagination class used to paginate the result
-- `app/RealWorld/Slug` - Contains the files implementing slugs to articles
-- `app/RealWorld/Transformers` - Contains all the data transformers
 - `config` - Contains all the application configuration files
-- `database/factories` - Contains the model factory for all the models
-- `database/migrations` - Contains all the database migrations
-- `database/seeds` - Contains the database seeder
-- `routes` - Contains all the api routes defined in api.php file
+- `Resources/views` - Contains all the application layouts and interface files
-- `tests` - Contains all the application tests
+- `Resources/views/layouts` - Contains header and footer for dashbard
-- `tests/Feature/Api` - Contains all the api tests
+- `Resources/views/departments` - Contains create, read, update and delete interfaces for deaprtments
+- `Resources/views/employees` - Contains import, create, read, update and delete interfaces for employees

 ## Environment variables